HTTPArchive/httparchive.org/docs/faq.md

 ## How do I use BigQuery to write custom queries over the data?

+The HTTP Archive dataset is available on BigQuery.
+Be aware that as a consequence of collecting so much metadata from millions of websites each month, the dataset is _extremely large_—multiple petabytes.
+Care _must_ be taken to set up [cost controls](https://cloud.google.com/bigquery/docs/custom-quotas) to avoid unexpected bills.
+Also see our guide to [minimizing query costs](https://har.fyi/guides/minimizing-costs/) for tips on staying under the 1 TB per month free quota.

 Check out [Getting Started Accessing the HTTP Archive with BigQuery](https://github.com/HTTPArchive/httparchive.org/blob/main/docs/gettingstarted_bigquery.md), a guide for first-time users written by [Paul Calvano](https://twitter.com/paulcalvano).